SPMC Housing Procedures

 Requests for rooms must be made by noon at least 24 hrs in advance.
 To request housing space, complete the Housing Application form and return by email, fax or U.S. Mail.
 Once the application is received and reviewed, applicants will be notified if the request is approved.
 Rooms are rented on a first come, first served basis.
 The housing contract must be signed before keys are distributed.

-**Housing requests for a minimum of 3 nights may request a linen package, which costs $5.00 per person per stay.
-The linen package includes : 1 set of sheets, 1 blanket, 1 pillow, 1 towel and 1 wash cloth.
-Short-term stay requests (1-2 nights) are required to supply their own bedding.
+Note: The linen package includes : 1 set of sheets, 1 blanket, 1 pillow, 1 towel and 1 wash cloth.

 Check-in by 3:00 p.m.
 Monday thru Friday